Elder Scrolls V Skyrim is the the massive RPG from Bethesda Game Studios, but is it big enough to steal headlines from Modern Warfare 3?

 It may not be the most revolutionary DLC in the world, but more Skyrim gameplay can only be a good thing.

-Still, in the light of Skyrim’s strengths, its weaknesses pale into near-insignificance.
-Bethesda are famous in the gaming industry for creating some of the best examples of the Western RPG, and their latest game can only further their reputation.
+Still, in the light of Skyrim's strengths, its weaknesses pale into near-insignificance.
+Bethesda is famous in the gaming industry for creating some of the best examples of the Western RPG, and their latest game can only further their reputation.
 Skyrim is a big beautiful beast of a game and anyone who can blag a week off work should certainly pick up a copy.

 Elder Scrolls V Skyrim availability: Out November 11th on all formats